Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: System Model and Problem Statement

-where the expectation $\E_\pi[\cdot]$ is with respect to the distribution induced by $\pi$.
+where the expectation $\E_\pi[\cdot]$ is with respect to the distribution induced by an arbitrary algorithm $\pi$.

-In this work, we are interested finding algorithms for both the full feedback and no-local feedback scenarios that have a sublinear upper bound (i.e., a bound that goes to 0 as n goes to $\infty$) on $\E_{\bm{Y}}[R_n]$ -- the expected regret over the distribution of all possible sequences $\bm{Y}$.
-We call this bound an expected regret bound and note that if we can find a regret bound that is applicable for any given sequence $\bm{Y}$, the same bound is also applicable for the expected regret (or even the maximum regret) over all possible sequences of $\bm{Y}$.
-For this reason, and for the sake of simplicity, we will only carry out the analysis for a given ${\bm{Y}}$ in the upcoming analysis sections.
-However, later in the numerical section, we will show the results with expected average regret $\E_{\bm{Y}}[\frac{1}{n}R_n]=\frac{1}{n}\E_{\bm{Y}}[R_n]$ and expected average cost $\frac{1}{n}\E_{\bm{Y},\pi}[{L}(\bm{\theta},\bm{Y})]$.
-We take the average over the number of samples $n$ to remove the dependency on the size of different datasets and normalize the maximum to $1$, for easy comparison.
+We aim to develop HIL-F (HI Learning with full feedback) and HIL-N (HI Learning with no-local feedback) algorithms for the two scenarios, each with a sublinear upper bound (i.e., a bound approaching $0$ as $n$ goes to $\infty$) on $\E_{\bm{Y}}[R_n]$ -- the expected regret over the distribution of all possible sequences $\bm{Y}$.
+We refer to this bound as an expected regret bound.
+Note that a regret bound applicable to any given sequence $\bm{Y}$ extends to the expected regret (or even the maximum regret) over all possible sequences of $\bm{Y}$.
+Consequently, for simplicity, we restrict the analysis to a given ${\bm{Y}}$ in the upcoming sections.
+However, in the numerical section, we will present results with the expected average regret $\E_{\bm{Y}}[\frac{1}{n}R_n]=\frac{1}{n}\E_{\bm{Y}}[R_n]$ and the expected average cost $\frac{1}{n}\E_{\bm{Y},\pi}[{L}(\bm{\theta},\bm{Y})]$.
+The averaging over the number of samples $n$ normalizes the maximum to $1$, facilitating easy comparison and removing the dependency on the size of different datasets.

-Before going to the next section, we summarize the abbreviations and notations used in this paper in TABLE~\ref{tab:abbr} below.